 If the project decreases wood product production by >5% relative to the baseline then the Project Proponent and all associated land owners must demonstrate that there is no leakage within their operations - i.e., on other lands they manage/operate outside the bounds of the ACR carbon project.
+This demonstration is not required if the Project Proponent and associated landowner(s) enroll all of their forested landholdings, owned and under management control, within the ACR carbon project.

-Such a demonstration must include one of the following:
+Such a demonstration must include one or more of the following: